ahmedibrahim92/SE604-Library_System/README.md

 # Assignment
 ### 1. Review only all `.php` files in the `root` directory and `/member` directory.
-### 2. Your should review each file according to the checklist.
+### 2. Your should review each file according to the review checklist.
-### 3. Write a report for each file.